fabiopiovam/laborautonomo-site/README.md

 5. Write permission to "storage" directory

 ### Updating project's page
 The project's page is generated based in GitHub's readme.
-When you make first run of a project page, the html is generated.
+When you make first access of a project page, the html is generated.
 But, to update this generated file, call `src/cron-data-updates.php` file using task Cron (as a suggestion).
 Verify the necessary frequency (we call once a week).

 This script also updates the releases of projects.